KarisaMiner/SQL/README.md

-This Portfolio contains SQL code I have done either on my own or through a SQL course.
+This Portfolio contains SQL I have written either on my own or through a SQL course.